-93. Right to an effective remedy.
-Those seeking to exercise the right to freedom of peaceful assembly should have recourse to a prompt and effective remedy against decisions disproportionately, arbitrarily or illegally restricting or prohibiting assemblies.
-CCXXXIX This includes being able to access independent and impartial administrative and judicial appeals mechanisms.
+134. Right to an effective remedy.
+Those seeking to exercise the right to freedom of peaceful assembly should have recourse to a prompt and effective remedy against decisions disproportionately, arbitrarily or illegally restricting or prohibiting assemblies.238 Where assemblies are prevented or unreasonably restricted due to potentially unlawful inaction or negligence of the administrative authorities, the organizers or representatives of the assembly should be able to initiate direct legal action in courts or tribunals.
+The relevant court decisions should be issued prior to the planned events.
+The right to a remedy includes being able to access independent and impartial administrative and judicial appeals mechanisms.
 The availability of effective administrative review can reduce the burden on courts and help build a more constructive relationship between the authorities, the organizers, and the public in general.
-In both administrative and court proceedings, the burden of proof should be on the relevant state authority to prove that the restrictions imposed are justified.
-Courts or tribunals should have the authority to review all circumstances of the case, and correct any error or omission made at the administrative or first instance review stage. ccxli Review procedures should also have suspensive effect, meaning that restrictive decisions shall not be executed until they have been confirmed by a court.
-Where assemblies are prevented or unreasonably restricted due to potentially unlawful inaction or negligence of the administrative authorities, the organizers or representatives of the assembly should be able to initiate direct legal action in courts or tribunals.
-Legal aid should be available to those who do not have the funds to pay for legal representation themselves.
+In both administrative and court proceedings, the burden of proof should be on the relevant state authority to prove that the restrictions imposed are justified.239 Courts or tribunals should have the authority to review all circumstances of the case, and to annul or, where applicable, correct any error or omission made at the administrative or first instance review stage.240 Legal aid should be available to those who do not have the funds to pay for legal representation themselves.

-95. Timeliness of court decisions.
-Court decisions should be issued in a timely manner, so that the appeal or challenge, including additional appeals to higher courts, can be resolved before the assembly is planned to take place. coxilii In case of insufficient time, courts or tribunals should have the authority to issue interim orders or rulings pending final resolution of the case.
-A heavy case-load cannot serve as a justification for delays in judicial proceedings.
-This requirement for an expeditious appeal mechanism should be provided for in law.
+135. Timeliness of court decisions.
+Court decisions should be issued in a timely manner, so that the appeal or challenge, can be resolved before the assembly is planned to take place.241 In case of insufficient time, courts or tribunals should have the authority to issue interim orders or rulings pending final resolution of the case.
+A heavy case-load cannot serve as a justification for delays in judicial proceedings.242 This requirement for an expeditious appeal mechanism should be provided for in law.243